Functional Diffusion Maps: Introduction

+Functional Data Analysis (FDA;~\cite{VIEU2018134, CUEVAS20141}) is an active field of statistics in which the data of interest are often considered as realizations of stochastic processes over a compact domain.
+Traditionally, FDA focused on linear dimensionality reduction methods, with special attention given to Functional Principal Component Analysis (FPCA; \cite{Ramsay_FDA}) as an unsupervised technique that captures most of the variance of the original data in a lower-dimensional space.
+In particular, in this method the infinite-dimensional random functions are projected onto the lower dimensional subspace generated by the eigenfunctions of the covariance operator.
+Moreover, when functional data are expressed as a linear combination of known basis functions, the eigenequation problem can be reduced to a discrete form expressing the eigenfunctions in the same known basis~\cite{representation_theorem}.

+Other examples of popular linear algorithms that have been transferred to FDA include Independent Component Analysis (ICA; \cite{VIRTA2020104568}), which attempts to project data onto independent components, and Partial Least Squares (FPLS; \cite{Delaigle2012MethodologyAT}), which aims to identify the underlying latent variables in both the response and predictor variables.

+A extreme case of linear projections are variable selection methods that reduce trajectories to their values at a few impact points.
+In recent years, a multitude of proposals in functional variable selection have emerged, highlighting methods based on the regularization of linear regression models such as Lasso or Dantzig \cite{ANEIROS2022104871, VariableselectionL1regularization}.
+Other proposals are based on logistic regression \cite{10.1214/10-AOS791}, wrapper methods \cite{Componentwiseclustering}, or the selection of local maxima of dependence measures \cite{Luis_2016}.
+While all of these proposals have notable strengths, they are inadequate for addressing non-linear problems.

-Non-linear dimensionality reduction~\cite{Unsupervised_Functional_Data_Analysis} is based on the assumption that high dimensional data observed in a $D$-dimensional space $\mathbb{R}^D$ actually lie on (or close to) a $d$-dimensional manifold $\mathcal{M}\subset \mathbb{R}^D$, with $d < D$~\cite{Algorithms_for_manifold_learning}.
-Manifold learning algorithms often have the property of ``unfolding'' the manifold where the original data is embedded.
+Multivariate statistics offers several non-linear techniques for dimensionality reduction based on the assumption that high dimensional data observed in a $D$-dimensional space $\mathbb{R}^D$ actually lie on (or close to) a $d$-dimensional manifold $\mathcal{M}\subset \mathbb{R}^D$, with $d < D$~\cite{Algorithms_for_manifold_learning}.
 These techniques can be used for discovering high-density low-dimensional surfaces in unsupervised problems, or as a preprocessing step when applying supervised models, being very useful, for example, for data analysis and visualization~\cite{bengio2006}.
 Their goal is to achieve a new representation that captures the structure of the data in a few dimensions while preserving the original local information.
 For doing this, most of these methods rely on the spectral analysis of a similarity matrix of a graph previously constructed over the original data.
 Another important characteristic of these methods is that they may arrive at a new space where the Euclidean distance between embedded points somehow corresponds to the original information preserved.